Professor - Computer Science

 Steve Harper’s main interests are databases and programming.
 He periodically revises his custom database software that the International Mathematical Contest in Modeling has been using since 1996.
 (Also used by the Interdisciplinary Contest in Modeling and the High School Modeling contest)

-He started out in private business writing a Montana income tax package for CPAs, but quickly moved on to working with databases and non-profit groups and finally on to teaching.
+He started out in private business writing a Montana income tax package for CPAs, but quickly moved on to working with databases for non-profit groups and finally on to teaching.

 Probably because of his background, Steve loves to teach project classes for database and for Java.
 The project classes vary, depending on student interest, from free databases to smart phones.